aspose-words/Aspose.Words-Documentation/jasperreports/aspose-words-for-jasperreports-documentation/configuring-the-export/frames/_index.md

 {{% alert color="primary" %}}

-Flow layout does not support overlapping items (as well as Z-order at all) but in many cases it is possible to process elements correctly when 1) rectangles are exported as frames and 2) elements that overlap with a rectangle (frame) are “moved” into that frame (which becomes parent element).
+Flow layout does not support overlapping items (as well as Z-order at all) but in numerous cases it is possible to process elements correctly when 1) rectangles are exported as frames and 2) elements that overlap with a rectangle (frame) are “moved” into that frame (which becomes parent element).

 By default options for exporting rectangles as frames and for moving elements to frames are set as **true** (active).